-Cromwell Vegas Pool
+Cromwell Las Vegas

 Formerly known as Bill's Gamblin' Hall & Casino, the Cromwell Las Vegas is one of the hottest places to stay on the famous Las Vegas Strip.
 A standalone boutique hotel, this much talked about property more specifically resides at 3595 Las Vegas Boulevard South.
 A totally revamped hotel, the Cromwell is owned by Caesars Entertainment, which teamed up with the renowned nightlife mogul, Victor Drai.
 Drai operated the afterhours nightclub that was popular at Bill’s Gamblin’ Hall & Casino, and for nightlife enthusiasts, it is good to know that this club retains its place at the Cromwell.